PostHog/posthog.com/contents/blog/the-posthog-array-1-35-0.md

 - [Joe Trollo](https://github.com/joetrollo), for Kafka and SASL support
 - [Björn and the rest of the Avo team](https://github.com/bjornj12), for the Avo plugin

 Do you want to get involved in making PostHog better?
-Check out our [contributing resources](/docs/contribute) to get started, or head to [our Slack group](/slack).
+Check out our [contributing resources](/docs/contribute) to get started, or head to [our community page](/posts).
 We also have a [list of Good First Issues](https://github.com/PostHog/posthog/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) for ideas on where you can contribute!

 ## Open roles at PostHog
 Want to join us in helping make more products successful?
 We're currently hiring for remote candidates in any of the following roles: